 If your Debt Relief Notice is terminated by the Court, you will be liable to pay all the unpaid debts that it had covered (unless the Court orders otherwise) along with any arrears, charges and interest that built up during the supervision period.

-You must disclose all details of your financial affairs to the AI, who will then advise you whether or not you meet the conditions for a DRN, the consequences, any alternative options, and the fees (if any) that you may have to pay.
+You must disclose all details of your financial affairs to the AI, who will then advise you whether or not you meet the conditions for a DRN, the consequences, and any alternative options.

 If you decide go ahead and apply for a DRN, you must confirm your intention in writing.